FOREX TRADING BEGINNERS’ GUIDE

 Since the start of electronic trading, online investing has become easily accessible for traders wanting to earn an additional income from the comfort of their homes.
 Unfortunately it has also opened the door to an industry filled with scammers, chancers, frauds… you name them.
 This has had a negative effect on the trading industry.
 Many people have probably tried trading in one form or another, whether it was Forex, Futures, CFD’s trading etc. and failed at it.
 Statistics reveal that more than 95% of all traders who tried trading have either lost all their money or given up completely.
 It is my opinion that this high percentage of drop-outs is directly related to the amount of rubbish that clogs the internet when it comes to trading.
 Misinformation, false expectations and “get rich quick” schemes are all traps that a beginner trader should look out for.

 It is therefore my objective to direct beginner traders down the right path, teaching them the basics of Forex trading.
 But there is only so much I can do – there is so much to learn, and it will soon become evident that trading with real money involves a large degree of psychology.
 Someone once said that “You will learn more about yourself from trading, than any other occupation”.
-While I cannot teach you this particular aspect, with the right information, dedication and hard work trading can become a great way of bringing in additional income, and who knows, maybe it can even replace your day job, if this is your goal.

 3. Myths And Truths About Trading Forex